 Demonstrations allow visitors to witness historical methods or modern techniques of farming, ranching and rural living in New Mexico.

 Straight from the farm!
 See a cow being milked and learn about the importance of dairy products to New Mexico's economy and the health of her citizens.
+(The milking demonstration is temporarily suspended).

 The production of fabrics and clothing from raw materials has always required skill and patience.
 Sewing, spinning, weaving and embroidery are among the traditional handcrafts you will see produced at the Museum.